farspeak/farspeak/README.md

-# Farspeak: YAML to AI
+# Farspeak: YAML to AI / Config For AIs

 Welcome to Farspeak: YAML to AI!
 This repository allows you to easily transform structured YAML files into a comprehensive knowledge base using web scrapers and tools, then store this data in MongoDB Atlas.
 With the Farspeak NPM package, you can build applications quickly and efficiently.